Ešarra-ḫammat: Life

 It is known that Esarhaddon had other wives than Ešarra-ḫammat, as his succession documents distinguish between the sons of "Ashurbanipal's mother" (Ashurbanipal being his son and successor) and the other sons.
 It is as such not known for certain which among Esarhaddon's at least 18 children were also Ešarra-ḫammat's children.
 It is possible that Esarhaddon's most prominent children, the eldest daughter Šērūʾa-ēṭirat and the sons Ashurbanipal and Shamash-shum-ukin, were Ešarra-ḫammat's children.
 Ešarra-ḫammat's funeral was a grand affair, in which multiple distinguished women from the court and elsewhere partook, including Ešarra-ḫammat's "daughter" and "daughter-in-law".
-In 2013, the Assyriologist David Kertai assumed the daughter referenced to be Šērūʾa-ēṭirat, and suggested that the daughter-in-law could be Libbāli-šarrat, the wife of Ashurbanipal.
+In 2013, the Assyriologist David Kertai assumed the daughter to be Šērūʾa-ēṭirat, and suggested that the daughter-in-law could be Libbāli-šarrat, the wife of Ashurbanipal.

 At some point after Ashurbanipal was proclaimed Esarhaddon's heir later in 672 BC, three months after Ešarra-ḫammat's death, Esarhaddon's chief exorcist Adad-šumu-uṣur reported to the king that Ešarra-ḫammat's ghost had appeared to Ashurbanipal to confirm his status as heir.
 Partially quoting Ashurbanipal's words, Adad-šumu-uṣur presented the following account:

 "Ashur and Shamash ordained me to be the crown prince of Assyria because of her [Ešarra-ḫammat's] righteousness".
 (And) her ghost blesses him in the same degree as he has revered the ghost: "May his descendants rule over Assyria!"